 - Qebapa: Small sausages made from beef or lamb, seasoned with garlic and served with bread and onions.

-- Pite me Spinaq: A savoury pastry filled with spinach and feta cheese, often served as a quick and delicious snack.
+- Pite me Spinaq: A pastry filled with spinach and feta cheese.

-- Fried doughnuts: A popular dessert made of deep-fried dough sprinkled with powdered sugar or drizzled with honey.
+- Fried doughnuts: A common dessert drizzled with honey.

-- Kumpir: A baked potato stuffed with toppings such as cheese, olives, corn and sausage and served with a side of salad.
+- Kumpir: A baked potato stuffed with toppings such as cheese, olives, corn and sausage.

-- Hot drinks: Warm beverages, such as mulled wine, hot chocolate and mountain tea, are also available at the Christmas market to keep you cosy and in the holiday spirit.
+- Hot drinks: Warm drinks, such as mulled wine, hot chocolate and mountain tea are also available.

-Saranda Tourism has information regarding things to do in the region and the best ways to experience Saranda at Christmas.
+Saranda Tourism (linked above) has information regarding things to do in the region and the best ways to experience Saranda at Christmas.

 Sustainable Travel Tips

-- Shop mindfully: Support local artisans and vendors by purchasing items that are unique and have cultural significance.
-Only buy what you need, and avoid purchasing cheap, disposable goods that will likely end up in landfills.
+- Shop mindfully: Support local artisans and vendors by purchasing unique and culturally significant items.
+Only buy what you need and know you will use.

-- Use sustainable transportation: Walking or cycling is a great way to explore Saranda and its surroundings while reducing your carbon footprint.
-If you need to travel further, use public transportation or consider carpooling to reduce emissions.
+- Transport: Walking or cycling is a great way to get around Saranda and its surroundings.
+If you need to travel further, use public buses or furgons.

-- Stay in a sustainable hotel: Look for hotels that prioritise sustainability, such as those powered by renewable energy or those that implement recycling programs.
-Choose accommodations that support the local economy and culture.
+- Eco-friendly hotels: Look for hotels that prioritise sustainability, such as those powered by renewable energy.

-- Avoid plastic: Saranda has a growing waste management problem, and reducing plastic consumption can help to address this issue.
-Bring a reusable water bottle, shopping bag, and utensils to reduce plastic waste.
+- Avoid plastic: Saranda has a growing waste management problem, and reducing plastic consumption can help address this issue.
+To reduce plastic waste, bring a reusable water bottle, shopping bag, and utensils.

 - Eat locally sourced, organic food: Supporting local farmers and businesses is a great way to contribute to the local economy while enjoying fresh, delicious food.
-Look for restaurants that serve locally sourced, organic food, and consider trying some traditional Albanian dishes.
+Most Albanian food is produced locally so this is easy to do.

-- Limit your consumption of meat and dairy: The meat and dairy industries have a significant environmental impact, and reducing your consumption of these products can help to reduce your carbon footprint.
+- Limit your consumption of meat and dairy: The meat and dairy industries have a significant environmental impact.
+Replacing some meals with plant-based options has many benefits.

 - Explore beyond the tourist areas: Saranda has many hidden gems that are often overlooked by tourists.
-Consider exploring local neighbourhoods, parks, and markets to get a more authentic experience of the city.
+For a more nuanced experience, consider exploring local neighbourhoods, parks, and markets.

-Please comment below if you want to leave a review of Saranda Xmas Market.
+Please comment below if you want to leave a review of the Xmas market.

 —